Julius Ihonvbere: Education and career

 His research interests are in state-civil society relations, constitutionalism, demilitarization, democratization, globalization, and human rights in the developing world with special interest in Africa.
 An activist scholar, Ihonvbere was very active in the foreign-based opposition struggles against military rule in Nigeria.
 He was a well-known voice in the opposition Radio: The Voice of Democracy (Alias Radio Kudirat International).
 He was Founding President of the Organization of Nigerians in the Americas (ONA) and co-coordinator of the Global Network of Nigerian Organizations (GNNO).
 He is the current vice-chair of the United Democratic Front of Nigeria (UDFN) – a coalition of pro-democracy, nationality, and human rights groups in North America and Europe with Professor Wole Soyinka as chairman.
 He was in the executive of the Joint Action Committee on Nigeria (JACON) that brought together the opposition groups in exile.

 Ihonvbere is a recipient of numerous national and international honours and awards.
-He is member, Nigeria Development Forum (NDF), and holds the National Honour of Order of the Officer of the Niger (OON).
+He is member, Nigeria Development Forum (NDF), and holds the National Honour of Officer of the Order of the Niger (OON).
 The University of Ife Alumni Association has also honoured him with the Order of Great Ife (OGI).
 He has numerous honors, awards and recognitions from the world over.
 The Association of Third World Studies also honoured him with the First Mario Zamora Memorial Award for academic excellence.

 He is an Honorary Fellow of the Institute of Administrative Management of Nigeria and listed in Who is Who in Nigeria as well as in the Profiles of African Scientists.
 In 2007, he was bestowed with the Edo Man of the Year award by the Ivory Tower Organisation in Edo State for his “unusually brilliant, tolerant, inclusive and vibrant political style and capacity to mobilize people.”
 He is patron of the Association of Community Newspapers Publishers Edo State, a Paul Harris Fellow of the Rotary Club International and an Ambassador of Peace.